 - Revisit the Advanced Settings window we saw initially.
 You will see an “Add” option at the bottom.
 Click on Add and then click on Select a Principal link.
 Enter “Everyone” in the textbox below “Enter the object names.”
 Click on Check names.
 Click on OK.

-If you reach this point successfully, you will be able to set the permissions for the affected file.
+If you reach this point successfully, you can set the permissions for the affected file.

-In the world of computers, booting the computer is always seen as best practice even when it is not essential.
-Safe mode booting is recommended, especially after changes have been performed.
+In the world of computers, booting the computer is always seen as best practice, even when it is not essential.
+Safe mode booting is recommended, mainly after changes have been performed.

 This can be done in a few simple steps.

-- When you switch on a gadget, and anything appears on the screen, it means that the power supply is active.
+- The power supply is active when you switch on a gadget and anything appears on the screen.
 Hold down the power button for the next 10 to 15 seconds.